-Description of offence Extent of misconduct Adjudicator Penalties within scope Consequential considerations Errors of attribution First and second Marker with advice from the module leader Mark work according to the criteria, disregarding errors of attribution.
-Referral of student tostudent support (in cases where students have already had previous instances of errors of attribution) Third and subsequent instances of errors of attribution should be escalated through this procedure, i.e. a third instance would be treated as a first offence of misconduct, etc. Plagiarism Collusion Falsification Attempts to access the assessed work of another student First offence Module Leader with the Head of Learning, Teaching and Research Any plagiarised content should be excluded from the marking of the assessment.
+Description of offence Extent of misconduct Adjudicator Penalties within scope Consequential considerations Poor academic practice First and second Marker with advice from the module leader One to one between marker and student to identify issues of academic practice Third and subsequent instances of poor academic practice will result in a referral of the student to Student Support and an escalation through this procedure, i.e. a third instance would be treated as an error of attribution and so forth Errors of attribution First and second Marker with advice from the module leader Mark work according to the criteria, disregarding errors of attribution.
+Referral of student to student support (in cases where students have already had previous instances of errors of attribution) Third and subsequent instances of errors of attribution should be escalated through this procedure, i.e. a third instance would be treated as a first offence of misconduct and so forth Plagiarism Collusion Falsification Attempts to access the assessed work of another student First offence Module Leader with the Head of Learning, Teaching and Research Any plagiarised content should be excluded from the marking of the assessment.
 A reduction of marks for the assessment in which the offence took place by 10 percentage points or one letter grade - a minimum 1% should be awarded.
 The 10% mark reduction should be applied to both pass and fail marks.
 If this takes the mark to less than 0, a mark of 1% will be recorded to allow for a re-submission.
 If it is established, at the time or subsequently, that the penalty prevents the progression or award of a student, the misconduct must be referred to the Award/Progression Board of Examiners.